susiexia/bikesharing/citibike_analysis.md

 For the aspect of estimated population in July, 2018, There were 216,853 population in Des Moines and 8,398,748 in New York City, which was approximately 38 times more than Des Moines city.

 We believe the smaller population in Des Moines would affect the number of people who will use the bike-sharing program.
-In this case, a lower amount of bikes would
+In this case, a lower number of bikes would meet customer demand.

 ## Gender diversity